nlesc-nano/CAT/docs/4_optional.rst

 :attr:`optional.ligand.functional_groups` Manually specify SMILES strings representing functional groups.
 :attr:`optional.ligand.split`             If the ligand should be attached in its entirety to the core or not.
 :attr:`optional.ligand.cosmo-rs`          Perform a property calculation with COSMO-RS on the ligand.
+:attr:`optional.ligand.cdft`              Perform a conceptual DFT calculation with ADF on the ligand.

 :attr:`optional.qd.dirname`               The name of the directory where all quantum dots will be stored.
 :attr:`optional.qd.construct_qd`          Whether or not the quantum dot should actually be constructed or not.